 Capital gains from the respective capital assets fall under that specific category of gains – long-term capital gain or short-term capital gain.

-Any asset which has been held by an individual for 36 months or less before sale/transfer is considered as a short-term capital asset.
-In case of immovable properties, i.e. homes, the tenure to qualify as short-term capital asset is 24 months or less, provided the selling process takes place after 31st March 2017.
+Any asset that has been held by an individual for 36 months or less before sale/transfer is considered a short-term capital asset.
+In the case of immovable properties, i.e. homes, the tenure to qualify as a short-term capital asset is 24 months or less, provided the selling process takes place after 31st March 2017.

-Any asset which crosses the threshold of 36 months or 24 months, depending on the object, is considered a long-term capital asset.
-If you sell a housing property after holding it for 24 months or more, profits from such transaction will be considered as long-term capital gains.
+Any asset that crosses the threshold of 36 months or 24 months, depending on the object, is considered a long-term capital asset.
+If you sell a housing property after holding it for 24 months or more, profits from such a transaction will be considered long-term capital gains.

 Capital gain tax on property is taxed differently across these two types.

 The tax rate on long-term and short-term capital gains can be described as follows –